FIND OUT WHAT YOU NEED TO MAKE YOUR SUMMER ROAD TRIP UNFORGETTABLE.

 Q: How can I ensure that my valuables (cash, documents, laptop, cards) stay safe on the road? - Carys: Billings, MT

 A: Leave any valuables you do not need at home.
 Keep your cash, credit cards and ID on you in a neck wallet when you leave the car.
 If you're bringing a laptop or tablet, lock it in the trunk or place it somewhere out of sight.
 Also, keeping the car tidy will make it less obvious that you are traveling with a lot of stuff that thieves may see as valuable.
 Also, at your stops cover everything with a dingy old blanket to make it look unappealing.

 Q: What apps are must-haves for an amazing road trip? - Gabe: Waterbury, CT

-Check out this post Eagle Creek wrote on top apps for road trips.
+Check out this post Eagle Creek wrote on 10 Road Trip Essentials You Should Always Pack.
 They’ve come in handy for me.

 Now that you've read the ultimate road trip packing list, grab your bags, your buddies and your rocking playlist and get in the car!

 Can you put a tip in here to have road side assistance?

 Large Migrate Duffel

 Shannon O’Donnell is a long-term traveler who has been on the road since 2008.
 She travels slowly and supports grassroots tourism along the way.